 Natural and LP Gas (propane).
 Ranges are factory assembled for natural gas unless otherwise specified and cannot be used with LP Gas without some adjustments.
-Be sure your range is correctly adjusted by a qualified service technician or installer for the type of gas on which it is to be used.
+Be sure your range is correctly adjusted by a qualified serviceman or installer for the type of gas on which it is to be used.
+(See Conversion, page 12-15).

-NOTE: In this manual, propane is referred to as LP (liquid propane).
+NOTE: In this manual, propane is referred to as LP (liquid petroleum).